Friday, November 1, 2024

 path gets higher and higher with each day.

-To prove this, go outside around noon each day and notice that
+To prove this, go outside around noon each day and notice

-the sun will be higher in the sky with each day, from Dec. to June.
+that the sun will be higher in the sky with each day,

 They also noticed the amount of daylight increased with each day.

-In June (~ the 21st), the sun's path seems to stop moving northward;
+In June (~ the 21st), the sun's path seems to stop moving

-each day, until it's path stops again in December (the 21st being its lowest point)
+the sky with each day, until it's path stops again in December

 The two days when the sun's path stops moving are called